First Time User? Enroll now.

 Home > Health Library > Vagina

-A woman's vagina, also called the birth canal, is part of the reproductive tract and extends from the uterus to outside the body.
+The vagina, also called the birth canal, is part of the female reproductive tract.
+It extends from the uterus to outside the body.
 The opening to the vagina is located between the bowel opening (anus) and the opening for the bladder (urethra).

-Blood from a woman's menstrual period flows through her vagina.
-During sexual intercourse, sperm are ejaculated from the man's penis into the vagina and travel through the cervical canal and uterus to the fallopian tubes, where fertilization can occur.
+Blood from a menstrual period flows through the vagina.
+During sexual intercourse, sperm are ejaculated from the penis into the vagina.
+They travel through the cervical canal and uterus to the fallopian tubes, where fertilization can occur.

 To learn more about Healthwise, visit Healthwise.org.